Grutas de Cacahuamilpa: An Epic Caving Experience

 During pre-Hispanic times, the caves were occupied by indigenous groups who used them for religious rites to worship their gods.

-The Olmecs used the caves and later by their descendants, the Chontales, an ethnic Mayan people who had already begun their decline by the time the Spanish arrived.
+The Olmecs used the caves and later by their descendants, the Chontales, an ethnic Mayan people who had begun their decline by the time the Spanish arrived.